the-teachingRSE-project/competencies/competencies.md

  of which a glimpse can already be found in @subsec:examplemaster.
-We will show how we intend to provide the necessary continuous education for RSEs after graduation, and we will connect that with the integration of RSEs into a mesh of community networks aimed at supporting research, while providing them with an inclusive social network that further facilitates life-long learning.
+We will show how we intend to provide the necessary continuous education for RSEs after graduation, and we will connect that with the integration of RSEs into a mesh of community networks aimed at supporting research, while providing them with an inclusive social network that further facilitates lifelong learning.
 That publication will again intentionally be free of regional specifics, to also serve as a blueprint that other national RSE societies can build upon.